 In the Mediterranean, the fleet was in a poor state of repair and barely able to protect the British trade.
 Vice-Admiral William Hotham engaged the Toulon Fleet off Genoa on 13/14 March and off the Hyères Islands on 13 July but failed to force a conclusive battle on either occasion.
 He then allowed flying squadrons under Rear-Admiral Joseph De Richery and Commodore Honoré Joseph Antoine Ganteaume to escape from Toulon in September without bringing either to account.
 On 7 October Richery re-took the Censeur 74, which had been captured in the earlier Battle of Genoa, and in the same action he caused a run in the City of London with his capture of the Levantine convoy.
 On 29 November Hotham was relieved by the more forceful Admiral Sir John Jervis, but such was the new French confidence, bolstered by the neutralisation of Spain which had dropped out of the alliance in July, that they were able to release more ships to escort their European bound convoys home.
 Other consequences of the British failure to control the Mediterranean were the loss of Corsica as a base, the withdrawal from that sea in the following year, and the victorious campaigns of General Napoleon Buonaparte in both Italy and Egypt.

 In the Netherlands, the French occupied Amsterdam on 20 January, and a cavalry charge across the frozen Texel resulted in their capture of the Dutch fleet.
 Admiral Adam Duncan commanded a British / Russian force to keep watch on the Dutch, who as the newly formed Batavian Republic declared war on 15 May.
 As a consequence, their ships in Plymouth were impounded, a homeward-bound Dutch East India fleet was intercepted in the southern Atlantic on 14 June, and their possessions abroad were attacked.
 Of prime importance, the Cape of Good Hope was taken on 16 September by an expedition led by Vice-Admiral Sir George Keith Elphinstone and the Army.
-In the East Indies Rear-Admiral Peter Rainier organised the capture of Malacca on 17 August and Trincomale on 26 August, and by the end of 1795 all the Dutch Indian possessions bar the Moluccan Islands were in British hands, whilst the only French presence in the Indian Ocean was at the Ile de France and Reunion.
+In the East Indies Rear-Admiral Peter Rainier organised the capture of Malacca on 17 August and Trincomale on 26 August, and by the end of 1795 all the Dutch Indian possessions bar Batavia, the Moluccan Islands, and Colombo were in British hands, whilst the only French presence in the Indian Ocean was at the Ile de France and Reunion.

 In the West Indies the fervent French Republican governor of Guadeloupe, Jean-Baptiste Victor Hugues, was reinforced from Brest in January, and with the Leeward Islands fleet proving to be ineffective under the uninspiring leadership of Vice-Admiral Benjamin Caldwell, he was able to support a number of Negro revolts aimed at destabilising the British.
 On 19 June he re-took St. Lucia, and he then proceeded to spread the revolution to Dominica, St. Vincent, and Grenada.
 A combined British force which set out from Portsmouth to placate the islands on 18 November, was badly damaged by major storms in the Channel and had to return to Portsmouth twice.
 Meanwhile the British maintained a foothold on Saint Domingue, although they could no longer count on the support of their Spanish allies who, under the terms of their peace treaty with France, surrendered their portion of the island to the new republic during the year.